-Are you ready to build your art business?
+Are you ready to build a thriving art business?
 In this post, you will discover how to set business goals for artists so you can start building a strong art business you will be proud of and better yet make money from.

 How many of those goals are still talked about in February?